What is SAS Programming?

 - Generate plots and charts.

 Libraries are collections of files that are accessible by the SAS system.
-A library can be a physical or logical collection of the files.
+A library can be a physical or logical collection of files.
 SAS datasets are stored in SAS Libraries.
 There are 2 types of SAS Libraries.

 - Temporary Libraries